Quli Qutb Shah: Death and succession

 In 1543, while he was offering his prayers, Sultan Quli Qutb Shah was assassinated by his second son, Jamsheed Quli Qutb Shah.
-Jamsheed Quli also blinded Sultan Quli's eldest son and heir, Qutbuddin, and assumed the throne.
+Jamsheed Quli also blinded Sultan Quli's eldest son and heir, Qutbuddin Quli, and assumed the throne.
 His sixth son Ibrahim Quli Qutub Shah fled to Vijayanagara.
-Jamsheed Quli also killed his brother (the third son of Sultan Quli), Abdul Quadeer, who had revolted after their father's death.
+Jamsheed Quli also killed his brother (the third son of Sultan Quli), Abdul Qadeer, who had revolted after their father's death.